hyperlambda/hyperlambda.github.io/posts/2015-08-23-eventflow-cqrs-es-in-scala.md

 The structure above both gives a command handler at all times, and also provides an event handler, which, when successful, returns a continuation for the flow.
 If at some point the event handler returns `None` the continuqtion is not possible and the flow is finished.

+The code snippet below shows how is the structure describing aggregate flow converted to the runnable stream consumer.

 ````scala
 def esRunnerCompiler[A](initCmdH: CommandH)(esRunner: Flow[A]): Option[EventStreamConsumer] =
   esRunner.fold(